Slatinky

 Slatinky is a municipality and village in Prostějov District in the Olomouc Region of the Czech Republic.
 It has about 600 inhabitants.

 Geography

 Slatinky is located about 8 km north of Prostějov and 11 km southwest of Olomouc.
 It lies on the border between the Upper Morava Valley and Zábřeh Highlands.
-The highest point of the municipality and the whole Haná region is the hill Velký Kosíř at 442 m above sea level.
+The highest point is the hill Velký Kosíř at 442 m above sea level.

 The Kosířské lomy National Nature Monument extends into the southern part of the municipal territory.

 History

 The first written mention of Slatinky is from 1247.
-Until the establishment of an independent municipality in 1848, the village belonged mostly to the Plumlov and Chudobín estates and to the St. Catherine Monastery in Olomouc.
+Until the establishment of an independent municipality in 1848, the village belonged mostly to the Plumlov and Chudobín estates and to the Monastery of Saint Catherine in Olomouc.

 Transport

 The railway line Prostějov–Červenka passes through the eastern part of the municipality, but there is no train station.
 The municipality is served by the station Třebčín in neighbouring Lutín.